rosborne132/portfolio_old/README.md

 <h1 align="center">
   Robert Osborne's Front End Portfolio
 </h1>
-This portfolio showcases some things I've been working on through my Thinkful experience as well as my side project!
+This portfolio showcases some things I've been working on through my Thinkful experience as well as my side projects!

 This portfolio was made using: